 Most of us invest our hard-earned money into properties because we don’t know anything else that is less risky than property and return mediocre (compared to other investments) returns.

-I am not saying money can’t be made in property market, I think the dynamics have shifted quite a bit since 2008 global financial crisis.
+I am not saying money can’t be made in the property market, I think the dynamics have shifted quite a bit since the 2008 global financial crisis.
 Pre GFC you could throw a dart, buy a property and potentially double it in 7 years.

 Property investment in Melbourne has changed significantly, there are suburbs that have doubled and suburbs that have barely moved, and I believe it has a lot to do with Chinese investors.

-I am one of those investors who have purchased property in no growth suburb in 2010.
+I am one of those investors who have purchased the property in no growth suburb in 2010.
 With the benefit of hindsight, I would have done things differently if I knew what I know now.

 I have learnt lessons hard way, I have put together the list of things that I think we need to be aware of before buying a property.
-The following are the observations from my experience and feel would have done lot better if I were to know these before.
+The following are the observations from my experience and feel would have done a lot better if I were to know these before.

 Melbourne public transport is segmented into zones, the farther you are living from CBD the more zones you will be travelling through, hence spending more time and money.
 When I bought my property, I was living very close to CBD and my goal was to find a property in zone1, thereby reducing my travel time and money.

-I always wanted to buy a property that was low in cost, so as I don’t have to borrow large amount of money from the bank.
+I always wanted to buy a property that was low in cost, so as I don’t have to borrow a large amount of money from the bank.
 While I was looking for a suburb I was making sure that the median price of the suburb is low.